thomas-sittler/jekyll-now/_posts/2018-03-31-ps_probability.md

 1650s.
 The main part of the answer lies in appreciating just how diffi- cult it is to make concepts precise.

+After Pascal and Fermat's breakthrough, things developed very fast, highlighting once again the specificity of that ititial step.

+Keith Devlin writes:
+> In 1654, Pascal had struggled hard to understand why
+> Fermat counted endings of the unfinished game that would
+> never have arisen in practice (“it is not a general method
+> and it is good only in the case where it is necessary to play
+> exactly a certain number of times”).
+Just fifteen years later,
+> in 1669, Christiaan Huygens was using axiom-based abstract
+> mathematics on top of statistically processed data tables to
+> determine the probability that a sixteen-year-old young man
+> would die before he reached thirty-six.

 After the crucial first step for formalisation, probability was ripe to be handed over to mathematicians.
 SEP writes:
 > These early calculations [of Pascal, Fermay and Huygens] were considerably refined in the eighteenth century by the Bernoullis, Montmort, De Moivre, Laplace, Bayes, and others (Daston 1988; Hacking 2006; Hald 2003).

 For example, the crucial idea of _conditional probability_ was developed.
 According to [MathOverflow](https://mathoverflow.net/questions/163582/what-is-the-early-history-of-the-concepts-of-probabilistic-independence-and-cond), in the 1738 second edition of _The Doctrine of Chances_, de Moivre writes,
 > The Probability of the happening of two Events dependent, is the product of the Probability of the happening of one of them, by the Probability which the other will have of happening, when the first shall be consider'd as having happened; and the same Rule will extend to the happening of as many Events as may be assigned.

+People began to _get it_, philosophically speaking.
+We begin to see quotes that, unlike those of Circeo, sound decidedly modern.
+In his book Ars conjectandi (The Art of Conjecture, 1713), Jakob Bernoulli wrote:
+> To conjecture about something is to measure its probability.
+> The Art of Conjecturing or the Stochastic Art is therefore
+> defined as the art of measuring as exactly as possible the
+> probabilities of things so that in our judgments and actions
+> we can always choose or follow that which seems to be better,
+> more satisfactory, safer and more considered.

+Keth Devlin writes:
+> Within a hundred years of Pascal’s letter, life-expectancy tables formed the basis for the sale of life annuities in England, and London was the center of a flourishing marine insurance business, without which sea transportation would have remained a domain only for those who could afford to assume the enormous risks it entailed.

 ## Axiomatisation
 Much later, probability theory was put on an unshakeable footing, with [Kolomogorov's axioms](https://en.wikipedia.org/wiki/Probability_axioms).